 Well known Christian counselor, Dr. Jay Adams, has lamented the proliferation of wall plaques that quote selected Bible verses.
 I’ve heard him suggest beginning a contextual wallpaper company.
 One of the texts frequently taken out of context is Philippians 4:13, “I can do all things through Him [Christ] who strengthens me.”

-On the basis of this text, we should not expect miraculous infusions of strength of Superman proportions.
-We will never be able to leap tall buildings with a single bound nor be as fast as a speeding bullet.
-So, to what do the “all things” in Philippians 4:13 refer.
+Based on this text, you should not expect miraculous infusions of strength of Superman proportions.
+You will never be able to leap tall buildings with a single bound nor be as fast as a speeding bullet.
+So, to what do the “all things” in Philippians 4:13 refer?
 Look at the context.

 No matter the circumstance, Paul knows that Jesus Christ rules over heaven and earth.
-Paul know that God in heaven carefully guiding “all things” in the circumstances of his life for his good.
+Paul knows that God in heaven is carefully guiding “all things” in the details of his life for his good.
 Paul confesses this truth in Romans 8:28.
-“We know that God causes all things to work together for good to those who love God, to those who are called according to His purpose” (emphasis added).
+“We know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.”
 No matter the circumstance in your life or mine, this truth applies.
 Contentment in “all things” is not elusive.